ycy-tw/python-django-shop/README.md

 # Usuage

 ## Prerequisites
-make sure your docker version is at least or greater than.
+make sure your docker version is at least or greater than
 ```shell
 $ docker version --format '{{.Server.Version}}'
 '20.10.14'